Thousands of furnished rentals to book online

 Most available corporate apartments in San Francisco are relatively modern and fitted with a similar number of standard amenities to serviced apartments.
 More often than not these are set within luxury high-rise complexes and are in close proximity to the city’s primary business areas.
 As such, you should expect to pay substantially more than a standard furnished apartment in a similar district.

-Quiet Mission Dolores 1BR w/ Gym, BBQ, near Bart
+Chic Mission Bay 1BR w/ Gym, BBQ, W/D, near Hwys

 Room in Ellis St, San Francisco